 Adding Electric-field Therapy Slows Brain Tumors - American Council on Science and Health.
 A surprising finding in a new JAMA study: adding alternating electrical-field application to standard chemotherapy (temozolomide) leads to a small, but significant, benefit in terms of progression-free and overall survival.

 Image courtesy of George Jallo, MD.
 T2-weighted image demonstrates the same lesion as in the previous image, with notable edema and midline shift.
+This finding is consistent with a high-grade or malignant tumor.
+Image courtesy of George Jallo, MD.
+Preferred examination Computed tomography (CT) scanning can demonstrate the tumor and associated findings; however, in making the glioblastoma multiforme (GBM; malignant glioma) diagnosis, CT scanning may cause small tumors to be missed.
 Un video spiega come mandare il cancro in cortocircuito.
 Medscape Log In.
 Silicon Byosistems, la start up acquistata da Menarini.
 Per Silicon Byosistems il 2013 è stato un anno straordinario, cominciato con il premio Leonardo Start up assegnato in febbraio dalla presidenza della Repubblica.

 This year’s first place winner is particularly impressive.
 Jack Andraka, a 15-year-old student from Maryland, came up with a paper sensor that detects pancreatic cancer 168 times faster than current tests.
 It’s also 90% accurate, 400 times more sensitive, and 26,000 times less expensive than today’s methods.
 In short: It’s a lot better.
 Andraka was inspired to focus on pancreatic cancer because a friend’s brother was killed by the disease.
-Andraka’s dip-stick sensor can test urine or blood for a certain protein (mesothelin) that indicates the existence of the specific cancer.
-This isn’t Andraka’s first science fair.
 Naevi in silico, controlla i tuoi nei con lo smartphone.
 Tumori, 1 su 6 è causato da infezioni.
 Le cellule staminali che alimentano i tumori.